o3de/o3de.org/content/docs/userguide/animation/editor/using-morph-targets-to-deform-characters.md

 ---
-description: ' Use morph targets to deform characters in the &ALYlong; &animation-editor;
+description: ' Use morph targets to deform characters in the Amazon Lumberyard Animation Editor . '
-  . '
 title: Using Morph Targets to Deform Characters
 ---